Algebraic and topological properties of Riordan groups over finite fields: Introduction

 It was proved that the Nottingham groups $\cN(\F_p)$ and $\cN(\Z)$ are topologically finitely generated \cite{Camina,BB08}.
 On the other hand, the group $\cN(\F_p)$ has finite width \cite{LM}.
 Our first main result is to show that $\cR(\F_p)$ and $\cR(\Z)$ are topologically finitely generated, and $\cR(\F_p)$ has finite width. \begin{thm} Let $\K$ be a finite commutative unital ring, $p\geq 2$ be a prime number and $\F_q$ be a finite field with characteristic $p$.
-Then \begin{enumerate} \item the Riordan group $\cR(\K)$ is profinite; \item the Riordan group $\cR(\F_q)$ is a pro-p-group; \item the Riordan groups $ \cR(\F_p) $ and $ \cR(\Z) $ are topologically finitely generated.
-Furthermore, for every topologically generating set $S_N$ of the Nottingham group $ \cN(\F_p)$ (respectively $\cN(\Z))$, the group $ \cR(\F_p) $ (respectively $ \cR(\Z) $) is generated by \item the group $\cR(\F_q)$ has finite width. \end{enumerate} \end{thm} The definitions of $\cR(\K)$, topologically finitely generating sets and groups with finite width will be presented in section 2.
+Then \begin{enumerate} \item the Riordan group $\cR(\K)$ is profinite; \item the Riordan group $\cR(\F_q)$ is a pro-p-group with finite width; \item the Riordan groups $ \cR(\F_p) $ and $ \cR(\Z) $ are topologically finitely generated.
+Furthermore, for every topologically generating set $S_N$ of the Nottingham group $ \cN(\F_p)$ (respectively $\cN(\Z))$, the group $ \cR(\F_p) $ (respectively $ \cR(\Z) $) is generated by \end{enumerate} \end{thm} The definitions of $\cR(\K)$, topologically finitely generating sets and groups with finite width will be presented in Section 2.

 On the other hand, the study of Hausdorff dimension in profinite groups has been initiated by Abercrombie \cite{Ab}.
 Given a filtration $\{G_n\}_n$ of an infinite profinite group $G$, we can define an induced invariant metric on $G$ and then we can compute the Hausdorff dimension of a closed subgroup $H$ of $G$ with respect to this metric via the following formula